bkper/bkper-inventory-bot/README.md

 # Bkper Inventory Agent

-## Overview

 The Inventory Agent monitors transactions in Financial Books and automatically tracks inventory items in a separate Inventory Book.
 Key features include:

 - Automatic synchronization between Financial Books and the Inventory Book
-- Up to date inventory management with purchase and sale tracking
+- Up to date inventory management with purchases and sales quantity tracking
 - Cost of Goods Sold ([COGS](https://www.investopedia.com/terms/c/cogs.asp)) tracking using the FIFO (First-In, First-Out) method
 - Support for handling additional costs on purchases and credit note transactions
 - Detailed transaction history with purchase and liquidation logs